loopbackio/loopback.io/pages/en/contrib/Doc-style-guide.md

 Use [alerts](alerts.html) to highlight text for notes, warnings, and so on.

-## Spelling, grammar, and usage
+## Spelling, grammar, and style

 Use American spelling and grammar: "behavior" instead of "behaviour," "color" instead of "colour," and so on.

 Collective nouns, such as corporations, are singular, not plural:

-*   CORRECT: IBM is a company that helps promote Node.js (standard American usage).
+*   CORRECT: IBM is a company that helps promote Node.js (standard American use).
-*   INCORRECT: IBM are a company that helps promote Node.js (standard British usage).
+*   INCORRECT: IBM are a company that helps promote Node.js (standard British use).

 In lists of three or more items, use the [serial comma](http://grammar.about.com/od/grammarfaq/f/QAoxfordcomma.htm).

 Spell out acronyms and abbreviations upon first use, with the acronym in parenthesis.
 For example:

-This enables you to create a service-oriented architecture (SOA).
+> This enables you to create a service-oriented architecture (SOA).

 Do not use Latin abbreviations, which may not be understood by all readers.
 Instead use the English equivalent: